 How John Lennon Ended Up In An Ad For A Guitar He Only Played Briefly.
 The Beatle and his Rose-Morris Rickenbacker model 1996.
-Click here to read the column at the Reverb site.
+Click here to read all about it at Reverb.

 B.B.
 King’s Many Lucilles: A Guide to the Blues’ Most Famous Gibson.
 I try to work out how many Lucilles B.B.
 King actually played.
 Spoiler alert: I don’t know, exactly.
 Click here to see at Reverb where I ended up.